friday/ulauncher-clipboard/README.md

 ## Caveats

-I've created github issues for the known limitations and quirks.
+I've created [issues](https://github.com/friday/ulauncher-clipboard/issues) for the known limitations and quirks, but don't expect to put a lot more work on this.
 Let me know if you have input.

 The icon is part of [Paper Icons](http://snwh.org/paper/icons) by [Sam Hewitt](http://samuelhewitt.com/), and is licensed under [CC-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/)